 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Hormonal Therapy | Lifestyle Changes | Living With Uterine Cancer | Talking to Your Doctor | Resource Guide

 Cancer chemotherapy is the use of drugs to kill cancer cells.
-Unlike radiation and surgery, which are localized treatments, chemotherapy is a systemic treatment, meaning the drugs travel throughout the whole body.
-This means chemotherapy can reach cancer cells that may have spread (metastasized) to other areas.
+Unlike radiation therapy and surgery, which are localized treatments, chemotherapy is a systemic treatment, meaning the drugs travel throughout the whole body.
+This means chemotherapy can reach cancer cells that may have metastasized to other areas.

 Combination chemotherapy regimens used in uterine cancer include:

 Doctors have yet to find a chemotherapy regimen that is curative or highly effective for advanced or recurrent uterine cancer.
 In various studies, the response rates to chemotherapy range from 36% to 67%.
-However, even in patients who respond to treatment, the response lasts only four to eight months on average.
+However, even in those who respond to treatment, the response lasts only 4-8 months on average.

 Chemotherapy is sometimes combined with hormonal therapy for the treatment of advanced or recurrent uterine cancer.